 On February 2 2017, a Customer Day was organized to present the new Jet Vapor Deposition (JVD) line to more than 200 European industrial and automotive customers.
-The JVD makes it possible to vaporizes zinc to steel strips under vaccuum.
-The JVD line is a world first for the steel industry.
-The programme included an academic session, product conferences and a guided tour of the brand new production line.
+The JVD makes it possible to vaporizes zinc to steel strips industry.
+The programme included an academic session, product conferences and a quided tour of the brand new production line.